yohannesHL/simple-exchange-rates-api/README.md

 ```
 ## Exploring the API

-Open you browser and go to: http://localhost:3000.
+Open your browser and go to: http://localhost:3000.
 > Note: If you changed the HTTP_PORT on your .env file then this would be `http://localhost:<HTTP_PORT>`

-check the endpoints:
+Check the endpoints:

 - `GET /rates` - Returns USD exchange rates